Music at Grace Cathedral

 Spend an hour bathed in the sounds of our historic Aeolian-Skinner organ.

 No other single musical instrument has the power and the sonic variety of a pipe organ.
 Experience the thrilling resonance of this marvelous instrument in the cathedral's magnificent acoustic.
 Our organ recital series features fine and creative performers rendering a wide variety of music with the Alexander Organ's colorful palette of sounds.
-If you enjoy music, receive discounts on these recitals and our concerts, along with many other arts, dance performances, and cultural offerings found only at Grace, by joining our Cultural Membership program.
+If you enjoy music, join our annual GraceArts cultural membership program to receive entry to these recitals and discounts to our other concerts, along with many other arts, dance performances, and cultural offerings found only at Grace.
 Details below.

 About the Cathedral Organs